Building and Running Workerman Apps with ServBay

 use Workerman\Protocols\Http\Response;

-// Create a Worker instance and specify the protocol and address to listen on
+// Create a Worker instance, specify protocol and address

 $http_worker = new Worker('http://0.0.0.0:8080');

-// Here set to 4, meaning 4 independent PHP processes will handle requests (adjust based on CPU cores)
+// Here it's set to 4, meaning 4 PHP processes will handle requests; adjust as needed for your CPU cores

 $http_worker->count = 4;

-// Define logic to handle client messages (HTTP requests)
+// Define logic for handling client messages (HTTP requests)

-// $connection is the current connection object for sending responses to the client
+// $connection is the active connection object to send responses

-// $request is the current request object containing detailed request info (URL, headers, body, etc.)
+// $request is the current request object with details (URL, Headers, Body, etc.)

 $http_worker->onMessage = function(TcpConnection $connection, Request $request) {

-// Send a simple string as the HTTP response to the client
+// Send a simple string as HTTP response to the client

-// Workerman’s HTTP protocol will automatically handle HTTP response headers, etc.
+// Workerman's HTTP protocol automatically handles headers and details

 $connection->send(new Response(200, [], 'Hello ServBay Workerman HTTP Server!'));